emvarun/followup-and-location/README.md

 orientation doesn't change with respect to the earth.
 In other words, the sidereal time must remain invariant.

-3. Getting the observed probability for each event at a given location and allowing time 't' after the trigger
+3. Getting the observed probability for each event -- given a location and time 't' after the trigger to followup
 ------------------------------------------------
 One is free to use any location in the observatory file, add locations  in  the "Observatory.py" file to  consider other locations of interest.
 In our analysis we consider a period of